 Socks are a personal preference, but it is suggested that a wool or blended-material ski or hiking sock be used for snowboarding.
-Definitely avoid cotton socks, because they absorb moisture, are poor insulators andwill result in blisters.

 It is recommended that liner socks made of synthetic or natural fibers be worn underneath insulated socks.
 The liners will help wick away perspiration and moisture from the foot and add more insulation layers of air.
-The liners wil also absorb the friction between the feet and outer socks to prevent blisters.
+The liners will also absorb the friction between the feet and outer socks to prevent blisters.